-FIN Zine is having its SECOND call for submissions.
-Reading period for FIN zine 3.1 is from Jan 15th- April 15th
+FIN Zine is having its THIRD call for submissions.
+The reading period for FIN Zine 4.1 will be open from

-The theme for this issue is: Imagination as Healing
+The theme for this issue is: TRANS JOY

 About the Theme: